-Programs and classes in Buddhist teachings, meditation and other contemplative disciplines are offered as well as individual meditation instruction.
-The Center is home to a vibrant, diverse community of members and friends who provide ongoing volunteer and financial support – creating a warm, genuine basis for the realizing the full potential of our authentic wisdom traditions.
+We offer Programs and classes in Buddhist teachings, meditation, and other contemplative disciplines, as well as individual meditation instruction.
+The Center is home to a vibrant, diverse community of members and friends who provide ongoing volunteer and financial support, creating a warm, genuine basis for the realizing the full potential of our authentic wisdom traditions.

 Sakyong Mipham Rinpoche

 Sakyong Mipham Rinpoche is the head of the Shambhala Buddhist lineage, a spiritual and family lineage that descends through his family, the Mukpo clan of eastern Tibet.
 This tradition emphasizes the basic goodness of all beings and teaches the art of courageous warriorship based on wisdom and compassion.

 Rinpoche is the son and heir of the Vidyadhara, the Venerable Chögyam Trungpa Rinpoche.
 His background embraces both Eastern and Western cultures.
 Born in India in 1962, he received spiritual training from his father and from many of the greatest Tibetan Buddhist masters of our time.
 Rinpoche is renowned for his straightforward, practical teaching style and his skill at making even the most esoteric Buddhist teachings meaningful and relevant to an American audience.
 His bestselling book, Turning the Mind into an Ally, is a perfect handbook for starting a personal meditation practice.
 Ruling Your World: Ancient Strategies for Modern Life and The Shambhala Principle: Discovering Humanity’s Hidden Treasure offer a deepening of the Shambhala teachings.
 To Learn more about Rinpoche, please visit: www.mipham.com